-CoReq: HosT 101 (or prior completion)

-A study of the management process in hospitality operations, focusing on the managerial functions of planning, organizing, coordinating, staffing, directing, controlling, and evaluating to bring about organizational effectiveness.
+CoReq: HosT 101 or Culn 111 (or prior completion of either) A study of the management process in hospitality operations, focusing on the managerial functions of planning, organizing, coordinating, staffing, directing, controlling, and evaluating to bring about organizational effectiveness.
 Scenarios, case studies, and role playing exercises typical of the hospitality industry have been developed to reinforce principles.
 (3 lec hrs.)

-HosT 293V-Cooperative Vocational Education (variable)
+HosT 293V-Cooperative Vocational Education (variable) PreReq: Consent of program faculty